Lenin was a mushroom

+Kuryokhin proposed that the round item seen here was a melocactus and evidence of a mushroom habit.

-Lenin was a Mushroom (Ленин — гриб) was a highly influential televised hoax by Soviet musician Sergey Kuryokhin and reporter Sergey Sholokhov.
-It was first broadcast on 17 May 1991 on Leningrad Television.
+Lenin was a mushroom (Ленин — гриб) was a televised hoax by Soviet musician Sergey Kuryokhin and reporter Sergey Sholokhov.
+It was first broadcast on 17 May 1991 on Leningrad Television, in a form of an interview about the supposed findings that Vladimir Lenin was in fact a mushroom.

 Hoax

-The hoax took the form of an interview on the television program Pyatoe Koleso (The Fifth Wheel).
+The hoax took the form of an interview on the television program The Fifth Wheel.
 In the interview, Kuryokhin, impersonating a historian, narrated his supposed findings that Vladimir Lenin consumed large quantities of psychedelic mushrooms and as a result, transformed himself into a mushroom and a radio wave.
 Kuryokhin arrived at his conclusion through a long series of logical fallacies and appeals to the authority of various "sources" (such as Carlos Castaneda, the Massachusetts Institute of Technology, and Konstantin Tsiolkovsky), creating the illusion of a reasoned and plausible logical chain.
 Proof included such "arguments" as the similarity between the cross-section of the armored car from which Lenin spoke and the mushroom spawn of a fly agaric and the claim that "ninel" (Lenin spelled backwards) is a French mushroom dish.

 …And, accordingly, into a radio wave.
 So, a person becomes both a mushroom and a radio wave in a single form, you understand?
 And now I'll tell you what's most important, what I'm getting at.
 I have absolutely irrefutable evidence that the entire October Revolution was conducted by people who consumed the corresponding mushrooms for many years.
 And the mushrooms, as they were consumed by these people, displaced their personalities, and people became mushrooms.
 So, I am simply trying to say that Lenin was a mushroom.
 And not just a mushroom; he was also a radio wave.
 Do you understand?